mcdougallab/matlabneuroninterface/README.md

 A non-exhaustive list:
 - `size(vector)` returns  an array `[1 N]` with `N == length(vector)`,
   as is customary in MATLAB.
 In Python, `size(vector)` is a scalar.
+- When using NEURON via MATLAB, all arrays and matrices are 1-indexed;
+  i.e., the first position is 1; this differs from Python where the first position is 0.
+This is true not only when indexing directly into a Vector or Matrix, but also for methods that expect or return indices.
-- When iterating over segments we use `section.segments()`, which returns a cell array with Segment objects.
+- When iterating over segments we use `section.segments()`, which returns an array with Segment objects.
 In Python, we can simply write `for segment in section`.
 - Call chaining is not (yet) always available in MATLAB.
 As such, we cannot use `t = n.Vector().record(ref);`; instead we have to write